chimera-linux/cports/Usage.md

 * `unstage` Attempt unstaging the repositories if possible.
 If conflicts prevent it from doing so (i.e. missing rebuilds and so on) you will get a warning instead, and nothing will happen.
+* `unstage-check-remote` Treating the local repository as a stage, check if the local packages would unstage cleanly in the remote repo.

 <a id="config_file"></a>
 ### Configuration File